 Unless you’re sticking to a budget, save yourself the trouble and just use a taxi!

-I hope you’ve found this Copenhagen gay guide useful!
-Next, check out wolfyy’s gay guide to Stockholm.
+I hope you’ve found this Copenhagen gay guide useful.
+Next, check out wolfyy’s travel guide to Stockholm.